variant-database/vdb/README.md

 vdb - this is the query tool

 These programs are written in Swift.
 Swift is available at https://swift.org/download/ or as part of Xcode.
 To compile the programs, first check that the Swift compiler (swiftc) is part of your path.
-On a Ubuntu system, the following command is appropriate for a bash shell:
+On an Ubuntu system, the following command is appropriate for a bash shell:

 export PATH=/data/username/swift-5.3.3-RELEASE-ubuntu16.04/usr/bin:$PATH